Break-Even analysis is a very powerful decision model which you must have in your management arsenal.

 With break-even analysis it is possible to get a very quick idea of the impact of financial decisions you make relating to your business.

-Even if you think you know how to use the Break-Even decision model, look at the examples below to make sure you really appreciate how useful this model can be.
+Even if you think you know how to use Break-Even analysis, look at the examples below or in the interactive break-even model to make sure you really appreciate how useful this model can be.

 The decision model is really very intuitive to understand.
 In any business, you have